buildingSMART/IFC4.3.x-development/docs/properties/s/System.md

 System
 ======

-he building service system that requires the provision for voids, e.g. 'Air Conditioning', 'Plumbing', 'Electro', etc.
+The building service system that requires the provision for voids, e.g. 'Air Conditioning', 'Plumbing', 'Electro', etc.